 "I know nothing about sales or running a business"

 It’s funny because I totally understand how you’re feeling.
 I felt the same way.
 I had no sales experience and I’d never been my own boss.
-But when I started what I found was that being passionate about the opportunity and having an open attitude to learning from my coach and getting stuck in was all I really needed.
+But when I started what I found was that being passionate about the opportunity and having an open attitude to learning from my coach was all I really needed.
 I learnt so much so quickly and found a lot of it came naturally by just sharing the products I love.

 Are you looking to expand your team?
 Check out How to Start Building a Team